mmzhang7/Recipes-Project/README.md

 | `n_steps`       | Quantitative | Number of steps in the recipe                    |
 | `n_ingredients` | Quantitative | Number of ingredients used                       |

 No nominal or ordinal variables were included, so no encoding was necessary.
 However, for the multiple linear regression model, all quantitative features were converted into polynomial features using PolynomialFeatures from sklearn.
 This is because the regression plots show a non-linear relationship between minutes and our predictors/features.
+For minutes, since there were a few outliers and the distribution of it did not look anything close to roughly normal, we used up to the 99th percentile and then log-transformed it to reduce skew.
+For our Test and Training split, we used 80% Train and 20% Test for a good balance of enough training and enough testing data.

 The following table displays the RMSE and R² Score from each of these models.